yelizkilinc/yrtt_entry_katas_python/README.md

 ### Instructions

 To complete these challenges you will need to have Python (version 3.3 onwards) installed on your computer.

-Follow this link and to download and install Python for your laptop:
+Follow this link to download and install Python for your laptop:

 https://www.python.org/downloads/